khushicoder123/Real-Time-Automatic-Number-Plate-Detection-System/README.md

 ## dependencies

-The sort module needs to be downloaded from [this repository](https://github.com/abewley/sort) as mentioned in the [video](https://youtu.be/fyJB1t0o0ms?t=1120).
+The sort module needs to be downloaded from [this repository](https://github.com/abewley/sort)

 To run this on you local system download the zip file or push the repo to your local system.
 Add the virtual enviornment using python -m venv venv.
 Start the virtual enviornment using venv\Scripts\activate
 .
 Then run command "python app.py".